blipcodelab/webAppInterface/README.md

 This project is a user interface for an application based on interactive sections.
-The HTML code defines a modular structure with a header and four distinct sections, each containing interactive elements such as buttons, input fields, and dropdown menus.